-Play action from shotgun works similarly to play-action as it does under center.
+Play action from shotgun works similarly to play action as it does under center.
 The only difference is that players will now see exactly what they need to read downfield.

 Naked Bootleg Play Action

-The last type of play-action is the naked bootleg play-action.
-It’s called naked play-action because the quarterback will run the opposite way after the play fake to the running back is complete.
+The last type of play action is the naked bootleg play action.
+It’s called naked play action because the quarterback will run the opposite way after the play fake to the running back is complete.

 There is often no protection for the quarterback once he fakes to the running back, where the term naked comes from.
-Quarterbacks are completely left exposed after the play fake, which they must deliver the ball quickly after faking.
+Quarterbacks are completely left exposed after the play fake, and they must deliver the ball quickly after faking.

 Teams will often have quarterbacks who have a bit more speed do naked bootlegs than slower quarterbacks.